cat-o-fire/LicenseToAdventure/Player Characters/Ellisra Lelnam.md

 - Got sent off to uucs
 - failed out and was to proud to return home
 - Has lived off of their music and various cons since

+# Ellisra and Candy's Relationship

+- Roommates since freshman year
+- Actually genuinely besties
+- Everyone else thinks they are dating
+- Get like a 200$ bottle of wine every week
+	- Candy will occasionally wake up curl up to Ellisra